allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 - crash loggers — crashes and non-fatal errors,
 - tracking tools — detecting user flow anomalies,
-- A/B test tools — possibility of disabling problematic features.
+- remote configuration — possibility of disabling problematic features.

 Often, these tools are sufficient to analyze an issue.
 But occasionally, they can hardly detect if anything is wrong or, in the case of a very complex problem, even the most sophisticated tools are of no help.
-One should be aware that even a single undetected non-fatal error can affect experience of thousands of users.
-That is why here, at Allegro, we have to be very serious about all potential issues.
+One should be aware that even a single undetected non-fatal error can affect the experience of thousands of users.
+That is why here, at [Allegro](https://kariera.allegro.pl/), we have to be very serious about all potential issues.

-This article describes an iOS MapKit bug analysis and it's resolution, starting with source code, through network stack, down to the assembly, and ending up in San Francisco.
+This article describes an iOS MapKit bug analysis and its resolution, starting with source code, through network stack, down to the assembly, and ending up in San Francisco.